yaksilab/Astrolglial-cell-segmentation/docs/README.md

 ## Combining the Models
 The motivation behind combining the models is from poor performance of a single model in masking a complicated cell structure such as astroglial cells.
 Cellpose does it better in only masking simple cell structures, such as simple round cells.
-Cells within our dataset are complicated, there are cells that have welldefined cellbodies with processes, cells that have only cellbodies, and orphaned processes.
+Cells within our dataset are complicated, there are cells that have well-defined cell bodies with processes, cells that have only cell bodies, and orphaned processes.
 Instead of training a single general model, we opted for an ensemble of models to leverage the unique strengths of each individual model.
 This approach allows for more precise segmentation, as different models excel in identifying specific features of astroglial cells.
 The combined model offers the best overall performance:

 - **Model 1**: Provides the base mask.